PeraMarko/DocuSketch-assignment/README.md

 ## Task Description

 There is a room of random shapes, all the walls are straight lines.
-Coordinates are described in simple.json, triangle.json, and t_shape.json.

 The room has "length" and "width" dimensions.
 These are 2 perpendicular segments, where either "length" or "width" is parallel to one of the walls.
 Both segments are stretched for a length from wall to wall.